rllemos/kickstarter-analysis/README.md

 ## **Overview of Project
 >Louises's play came close to its fundraising goal in a short amount of time.Now, she wants to know how other campaigns fared in relations to their funding goal and launch dates.

-Using the Kickstarter dataset we can determine the best time to launch a campaign to achieve their funding goals.
+## Using the Kickstarter dataset we can determine the best time to launch a campaign to achieve their funding goals.
 >1.
-Create two new analyses: outcomes based on goals and outcomes based on launch date
+Create two new analysis: outcomes("successful,""failed,"and "canceled") based on goals and outcomes("successful,""failed,"and "canceled")based on launch date
 >2.
 Create pivot tables and graphing in Excel to visualize campaign outcomes ("successful,""failed,"and "canceled")based on launch date.
 >3.
 Create pivot tables and graphing in Excel to visualize the percentage of "successful","failed", and "canceled" plays based on the funding goal amount.
 >4.
 Results:provide a written analysis and conclusions

-### **Purpose
+### *Purpose
 The purpose of this analysis is to determine how the different "Theater" campaigns fared in relation to their launch dates and their funding goals.